 9. Spotting the main long-term supports

 The main supports are significant price levels.
-They correspond to prices on which big price movements occur.
+They correspond to prices at which big price movements occur.
 For example, they could be the historical high or low.
 These price levels durably shifted the market trend.

 These supports and resistances can be « predicted » thanks to monthly Fibonacci retracements.
 Most trading platforms allow the monthly pivots to be printed on the chart price.
 These pivots will indicate if the market will rebound or confirm its trend.
 If the market bounces on a monthly pivot or an older highest/lowest price, that may be the end of the dip.
 If the price crosses these levels, the market could continue its trend.